needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 In addition to components, you can pass the following special, named parameters to the Entities.ForEach lambda function, which are assigned values based on the entity the job is currently processing:

 * **`Entity entity`** — the Entity instance of the current entity.
 (The parameter can be named anything as long as the type is Entity.)
 * **`int entityInQueryIndex`** — the index of the entity in the list of all entities selected by the query.
 Use the entity index value when you have a [native array] that you need to fill with a unique value for each entity.
 You can use the entityInQueryIndex as the index in that array.
-The entityInQueryIndex should also be used as the jobIndex for adding commands to a concurrent [EntityCommandBuffer].
+The entityInQueryIndex should also be used as the `sortKey` for adding commands to a concurrent [EntityCommandBuffer].
 * **`int nativeThreadIndex`** — a unique index for the thread executing the current iteration of the lambda function.
 When you execute the lambda function using Run(), nativeThreadIndex is always zero.
-(Do not use `nativeThreadIndex` as the `jobIndex` of a concurrent [EntityCommandBuffer]; use `entityInQueryIndex`instead.)
+(Do not use `nativeThreadIndex` as the `sortKey` of a concurrent [EntityCommandBuffer]; use `entityInQueryIndex`instead.)

 <a name="capturing-variables"></a>
 ## Capturing variables